solarretrace/tephra-rs/notes.md

 Furthermore, in order to keep our parsers general purpose, we want to minimize the amount of special context handling within a parser.
 For example, the `bracket` combinator is not going to consider any of its arguments as inherently special; it should be suitable for parsing `abc` just as easily as `[b]`.

+## When to clone the lexer.

+Clone the lexer whenever you make and overly-general parse.
+This will allow `atomic` to work correctly.

 ## Sections and Recovery